 We want the absolute best for our true friends.
 Think right now to someone in your life that you love and trust without a doubt.
 Someone who you only have positive feelings for and you know you can count on.

 You obviously want them to only have positive people in their life.
 You want to be a positive person for them too!
 Now, try and see yourself in that same light – not so easy is it?

 I’m not going to pretend that I have it all figured out – as you’ve read in this post I clearly don’t.
 I haven’t managed to cut all the toxic people out of my own life.

 What I have done though is move 3 hours away from them and I limit contact as much as I can.
-This has made it more clear than ever before the affect they have on me.
-The difference in my mood, my behavior to those around me and my outlook on life is hugely apparent when I come back from a trip to see my family.
+This has made it more clear than ever before the effect they have on me.
+The difference in my mood, my behavior toward those around me, and my outlook on life is hugely apparent when I come back from a trip to see my family.
 This change in myself is something that I definitely don’t want to see in myself.

 When you’re around the toxic people in your life all the time, it’s sometimes hard to see the changes that it makes in you.
 When you’re not your best self, it’s easier for you to also become toxic to the good people in your life.
 This breeds a bad cycle.

-Obviously, in an ideal world we would be able to see in black and white those people that are not good for us, cut them out of our lives and live fine with ourselves.
-As COVID-19 has shown us, we are far frrom an ideal world. ***t happens all the time.
+Obviously, in an ideal world, we would be able to see in black and white those people that are not good for us, cut them out of our lives, and live fine with ourselves.
+As COVID-19 has shown us, we are far from an ideal world. ***t happens all the time.
 So what I’ve learned is to do what I can and what I can live with.
 Right now, I can live with distancing myself and thus minimizing the time I spend.

 I would love to hear about your story.
 If you’re comfortable, please feel free to share the struggles you’ve experienced with toxic people in your life in the comments and how it has affected you.